will-clarke/wclarke.net/src/posts/2014-03-15--show-vim-mappings.md

 date: 2014-03-15
 tags: vim
 title: Show Vim Mappings
-description: Vim has a helpful command to show all your mappings: :map
+description: "Vim has a helpful command to show all your mappings: :map"
 ---

 Vim has a helpful command to show all your mappings: